singlecla/singlecla/cla.md

 ## Work I Have Permission to Contribute

-When I open pull requests offering contributions of work that companies or other organizations, like my employers or clients, might have the legal right to license, I promise to mention all the following in comments to those pull requests:
+When I open pull requests offering contributions with work that companies or other organizations, like employers or clients, might have the legal right to license, I promise to mention all the following in comments to those pull requests:

 1.  the fact that the organization might have the legal right to license work I am offering